martinthomson/vrs/draft-thomson-elegy-vrs.md

 accessible fashion.

 It should be clear what option each label corresponds to.
 Names are often excellent labels.
-Any options have the same name can have extra text added to disambiguate them.
+Any options with the same name can have extra text added to disambiguate them.

 The use of Unicode strings allows the possibility that some strings appear to be equal when rendered, despite having very different character sequences.
-Such differences are significant; a single choice of encodingneeds to be made for each label prior to the release of randomness.
+Such differences are significant; a single choice of encoding needs to be made for each label prior to the release of randomness.

 The facilitator announces the set of labels that will be used prior to